Skip to content

 Verification After Automatic Rollback

-After automatic rollback, verify services are healthy:
+After automatic rollback, verify services are healthy (on the staging VPS):

-curl -f http://localhost:3000/
+curl -f https://staging.freezedesign.eu/api/health/

 Investigate Failure

-1. Check deployment logs in GitHub Actions workflow output
+1. Check deployment logs in GitHub Actions workflow output (the deploy job in the CI run)

 2. Check application logs:

-docker compose -f docker-compose.prod.yml logs backend --tail=200
+docker compose -f docker-compose.staging.yml logs backend --tail=200

-docker compose -f docker-compose.prod.yml logs frontend --tail=200
+docker compose -f docker-compose.staging.yml logs frontend --tail=200

 3. Identify root cause before attempting re-deployment